Una Prentice

 Una Gailey Prentice (1913–1986) was one of the first female lawyers in Australia.

 Prentice was the first graduate of the University of Queensland Law school in Queensland of either gender.
-On 28 September 1938,she was also the first woman admitted to the bar in Queensland.
+On 28 September 1938, she was also the first woman law graduate admitted to the bar in Queensland.
 She went on to be the first woman prosecutor for the Australian Commonwealth Crown Solicitor and the first female librarian of the University of Queensland Law Library.

 Early life

 Una Gailey Prentice (née Bick) was the daughter of Ernest and Jean Bick.
 Her father was curator of the Brisbane Botanic Gardens from 1917 until his retirement in 1940, and her home was within the Botanic Gardens in the Curator's Cottage near the site of the University of Queensland's campus at Garden's Point, where the Queensland University of Technology now stands.

 She was educated at St. Margaret's College, Ascot and awarded a Bachelor of Arts from the University of Queensland in 1935, where she studied English, Philosophy, Latin, Biology, Roman Law, Constitutional History and Political Science.
 She then went on to be part of the first cohort of students to study law at the University of Queensland, after the opening of the TC Bierne School of Law in 1936.
 Her position as the first law graduate came about because the graduands were presented to receive their degrees in alphabetical order, and she was ahead of the two men who graduated with her.
 She herself noted that she was "in the right place at the right time" to achieve this notable distinction.
 She graduated on 29 April 1938.